e-goldman/stock_split_finder/README.md

 For the sake of this exercise, the program assumes complete, ordered files.
 If I'm able to revisit this later, I'd like to expand it to accept files that aren't so nice and tidy and sort them first.

+I also would like to refactor it to manage time complexity better.
+It runs fine thanks to the limitation that splits.csv must fit in memory and the incredible performance of Python dictionaries, but if I have assessed it correctly, I believe it's not in linear time because I used nested loops.